 Seeing leadership from the U.S.

 As the world’s largest oil and gas producer, the United States has both an opportunity and a responsibility to lead the way on reducing methane emissions.
-The good news: On June 30, 2021, President Biden signed a bill to reinstate Obama-era rules that reduce methane pollution from the oil and gas industry.
+The good news: President Biden signed a bipartisan bill to reinstate Obama-era rules that reduce methane pollution from the oil and gas industry.

 A closer look: Explore local leaks

-Raising awareness about the scale and impact of methane leaks is essential to developing effective policy.
+Raising awareness about the scale and impact of methane emissions is essential to developing effective policy.

 Our pilot project with Google Earth Outreach helped visualize the climate-damaging leaks found within local communities.